osendott/Numix-Bluish-GIT/README.md

 Testing version released.
 Download Numix-Bluish-3.16-testing.tar.gz from GitHub extract to ~/.themes directory, use Tweak Tool to set GTK theme to Numix-Bluish and shell-theme to Evo-Pop

+Added place-holder files for light version of theme (have not been edited, currently still same as regular version)